ShaunCurtis/GitHubSite/site/Building-a-Database-Application-in-Blazor/Building-a-Database-Application-in-Blazor-Part-1.md

 </Router>
 ```

-Note that the display component is called `RouteView` which it where RouteViews comes from.
+The display component is called `RouteView` which it where my nomenclature comes from.

+**Note** - In the application we will be replacing `RouteView` with a new `RouteViewManager`.

 ### Layouts